 Creating a dubbing loop for security:

 Before trying to attach your Reel Wings all by themselves, I recommend you create a dubbing loop and tie it off on the TOP of your fly.
-Position it towards the back end of the body, where you will want the rear of the wings to rest.

 Preparing the wing cut:

 Remove your wings from the bodkin and place them over the body of your fly.
 Keep in mind they will be adjusted and pulled back a little bit later.